CakeDC/search/readme.md

 # Search Plugin for CakePHP #

-Version 2.1 for cake 2.x
+Version 2.2 for cake 2.x

 The Search plugin allows you to make any kind of data searchable, enabling you to implement a robust searching rapidly.

 The Search plugin is an easy way to include search into your application, and provides you with a paginate-able search in any controller.

 It supports simple methods to search inside models using strict and non-strict comparing, but also allows you to implement any complex type of searching.

+## UPDATE for 2.2 - 2013-01-16 Mark Scherer

+* `emptyValue` is now available for fields to make it work with "default NULL" fields and `allowEmpty` set to true.
+See example below.

 ## Sample of usage ##